Shinto is purely Japanese, the ancient religion of the country. The word Shinto means ‘the way of the gods’.

 Find out about Shinto holy books

-Information about traditional Shinto shrine architecture and objects
+Information about traditional Shinto shrine architecture

 Find out why mirrors are important in Shinto